 ABS is not a permit for sampling at sea

 Be aware that your research on marine biological resources may also fall under the United Nations Convention of the Law of the Sea that regulates access to maritime zones and biodiversity and marine research conducted at sea.
 If the research occurs within the Exclusive Economic Zone of a country (4), you must also comply with different and complementary rules to the ones explained above.

-Quick links: resources on ABS
+Quick links: additional ABS resources